 Researcher at The Hong Kong University of Science and Technology

-Keith Jin Deng Chan is a researcher at The Hong Kong University of Science and Technology, studying AI risk bonds.
+Keith Jin Deng Chan is a researcher at HKUST, specializing in AI governance.

 Laetitia Tanqueray

-Laetitia Tanqueray is a researcher at Lund University, focusing on sociotechnical imaginaries around social robots.
+Laetitia Tanqueray is a researcher at Lund University's Department of Technology and Society, focusing on social robots.

 Leah Davis